Rashmika Mandanna: Career expansion and pan-Indian recognition (2021–present)

-She next appeared as what Scroll.in described as the "force-fitted into the plot" love interest of Dhanush's character in Sekhar Kammula's Telugu-Tamil bilingual film Kuberaa.
-In Thamma, Mandanna and Ayushmann Khurrana featured as vampires as part of the Maddock Horror Comedy Universe.
-Filming for Sikandar, Kuberaa and Thamma was delayed in January 2025, when Mandanna sustained a leg injury at the gym.
-Anuj Kumar of The Hindu found Mandanna's performance to be marked by excessive "wide-eyed" exaggeration and India Today's Vineeta Kumar felt that her Hindi accent continued to falter.
-However, her role as a woman trapped in an abusive relationship the following month in The Girlfriend was praised by critics.
-Sangeetha Devi Dundoo commended Mandanna for portraying "confusion, restraint, and vulnerability in love" with a "lingering honesty", which made her performance in the film among the finest in her career.
-She will next star alongside Shahid Kapoor and Kriti Sanon in the Hindi sequel to Cocktail and headline the Telugu action film Mysaa.
+Later in the year, Mandanna featured as what Scroll.in described as the "force-fitted into the plot" love interest of Dhanush's character in Kuberaa, a Telugu-Tamil bilingual film directed by Sekhar Kammula.
+She next starred alongside Ayushmann Khurrana in Thamma, in which the pair played vampires as part of the Maddock Horror Comedy Universe.
+Production on Sikandar, Kuberaa and Thamma had been delayed after Mandanna sustained a leg injury during a gym workout in January 2025.
+It was an underwhelming financial venture, in which Anuj Kumar of The Hindu found her performance to be marked by excessive "wide-eyed exaggeration" and India Today's Vineeta Kumar felt that her Hindi accent continued to falter.
+However, her subsequent role as a woman trapped in a dysfunctional relationship in The Girlfriend was acclaimed by critics.
+Mandanna said that the film provided her with an opportunity to move beyond her image as the heroine of big-budget action films and demonstrate her acting range.
+Sangeetha Devi Dundoo commended the actress for portraying "confusion, restraint, and vulnerability in love" with a "lingering honesty", that made her performance among the finest in her career.
+Despite its positive reception, The Girlfriend was a box-office failure.

+In 2026, Mandanna said that her next role as Diya, a woman involved in a love triangle with Shahid Kapoor and Kriti Sanon's characters, in the Hindi romance Cocktail 2 marked a shift in her fillmography towards urban cinema.
+She said that she was initially apprehensive in signing the film as she feared that audiences had come to expect "very serious and dramatic" performances from her.
+Critics were once again dismissive of Mandanna's poor Hindi dialogue delivery, but NDTVs Saibal Chatterjee found her to handle "the more dramatic passages with aplomb".
+She will return to Telugu action films where she will headline Mysaa, star with her husband in Ranabaali and reunite with Allu Arjun for filmmaker Atlee's Raaka starring Deepika Padukone.

 Personal life

 Mandanna began dating Rakshit Shetty, her co-star in Kirik Party, during the making of the film, and they announced their engagement on 3 July 2017 at a private party in her hometown Virajpet.
 They ended their engagement in September 2018, citing compatibility issues.

 Rumours about Mandanna dating actor Vijay Deverakonda began circulating in 2020, though she never publicly addressed them.
 The two became engaged in October 2025.
+On 26 February 2026, the two were married in Udaipur in traditional Telugu Hindu and Kodava ceremonies.
+The wedding attracted significant media coverage, with their photos becoming the most-liked Instagram post in India.